 Understanding the Importance of Rights at the Workplace

-Rights are inalienable privileges which a person possesses by virtue of being a human being.
-They are entitlements which everyone must have to enable them live qualitative lives devoid of harassment.
+Workplace safety provides rights that each individual is protected under and has entitlements to ensure the safety of every employee in the workplace.
+They are entitlements that everyone must have to enable them to live qualitative lives devoid of harassment.
 Rights guarantee that dignity is not a preserve of just a few powerful people.
 Nobody, no matter how ordinary he may be, deserves to have his rights taken from him or encroached upon by another individual.

 An action whereby a person willfully infringes the rights of another person is a violation of the law which entitles the wronged party to litigate or seek redress.
 He can do this with the help of a lawyer at a competent court of justice.
 Fortunately, rights now exist in virtually every area of human endeavour.
 Rights of children in the family, of people on the streets, and of workers, in the workplace.